phalaaxx/gssh-py/README.md

 ----

 Run ssh command on a group of servers simultaneously.
-This project was inspired from *mpssh* and is written in pure Python.
+This project was inspired from *mpssh* and is written in Python3.
 Its intention is to replace gssh-go and outline differences when writing the same project in both Python and Golang.

 Requirements